THE WILLIAMS, PICTON

 GLENHOLM EARL CADOGAN

 The previously mentioned barque Aberystwyth Castle, was built in 1875 by R.G.
 Evans & Co, Liverpool.
+This fine painting is in the possession of Myra Ford, the captain's great grand daughter.
 Her first owners were the Welsh Castle Line, but twenty years later, she ended up in the hands of Australian owners.
 Luckily a fine picture of this iron-hulled barque survives; it was painted in Newcastle, New South Wales.
 So after a long association with Borth mariners, she ended her days in the Pacific when she was badly damaged off Japan in a typhoon in 1900 and broken up.

 When this ship was commanded by Captain William Williams, the first mate was often Hugh Hughes 1827-1901, although having gained his masters certificate in 1869, he was first mate on the Aberystwyth Castle from 1876 to 1882.
 He later captained the barque Rhuddlan Castle, but his master’s certificate was suspended after the vessel became stranded on the Goodwin Sands.
 He continued at sea only as First Officer on the Primrose Castle.
 It was on this vessel that he and all the crew except one, drowned when she foundered off Holyhead in 1901.